adona65/angular_14_tutorial/HowTo.md

 - Watches the source files.
 - Rebuilds the application as you make changes.
 - Opens a browser to <a href="http://localhost:4200">http://localhost:4200</a> because of *--open* argument.

+#### Creating a component
+Even if we may do this manually, the best way to create a component is with the Angular CLI.
+For it :
+- In command prompt, goes into the directory containing the application.
+- Run  <span style="color: green;">*ng generate component &lt;component-name&gt;*</span>, where *&lt;component-name&gt;* is the name of the new component.
+By default, this command creates the following :
+- A directory named after the component.
+- A component file, *&lt;component-name&gt;.component.ts*.
+- A template file, *&lt;component-name&gt;.component.html*.
+- A CSS file, *&lt;component-name&gt;.component.css*.
+- A testing specification file, *&lt;component-name&gt;.component.spec.ts*.
+This behavior may be modified.
+See <a href="https://angular.io/cli/generate#component-command">component-command doc</a>.